mattermost/mattermost-load-test-ng/docs/config/deployer.md

 ### App

-*string*
+*[]string*

-The ID of the subnet associated to the application server.
+The list of IDs of the subnets associated to the application server.

 ### Job

-*string*
+*[]string*

-The ID of the subnet associated to the job server.
+The list of IDs of the subnets associated too the job server.

 ### Proxy

-*string*
+*[]string*

-The ID of the subnet associated to the proxy server.
+The list of IDs of the subnets associated to the proxy server.

 ### Agent

-*string*
+*[]string*

-The ID of the subnet associated to the load-test agent.
+The list of IDs of the subnets associated to the load-test agent.

 ### ElasticSearch

 *[]string*

-The list of IDS of the subnets associated to the Elasticsearch instances.
+The list of IDs of the subnets associated to the Elasticsearch instances.
 If setting more than one you need to also set the `ElasticSearchSetting.ZoneAwarenessEnabled` and `ElasticSearchSetting.ZoneAwarenessAZCount` settings.

 ### Metrics

-*string*
+*[]string*

 The ID of the subnet associated to the metrics server.

 ## Keycloak

-*string*
+*[]string*

-The ID of the subnet associated to the Keycloak server.
+The list of IDs of the subnets associated to the Keycloak server.

 ## Database

 *[]string*

-The list of IDS of the subnets associated to the database instances.
+The list of IDs of the subnets associated to the database instances.

 ## Redis

 *[]string*

-The list of IDS of the subnets associated to the Redis instances.
+The list of IDs of the subnets associated to the Redis instances.

 ## ElasticSearchSettings